MCFpy/mcf/docs/source/getting_started.rst

     print(alloc_df.head())

 Next, we can use the :py:meth:`~optpol_mini.OptimalPolicy.evaluate` method to evaluate this allocation rule.
 This will return a dictionary holding the results of the evaluation.
-As a side-effect, the DataFrame with the optimal allocation is augmented with the observed treatment and a random allocation.
+As a side-effect, the DataFrame with the optimal allocation is augmented with columns that contain the observed treatment and a random allocation of treatments.

 .. code-block:: python